Raster-Vector Overlay Techniques for Forestry and Ecological Workflows in Python

 def check_overlay_alignment(raster_path: str, vector_path: str) -> bool:

-"""Return True if vector and raster extents overlap in the same CRS."""
+"""Return True only if vector and raster extents overlap in a shared CRS."""

 with rasterio.open(raster_path) as src: